 9/23/97: phoned Shaddox, who referred me to Boyd Sponaugle at (215) 597-9939 (Realty officer at NPS); phoned Sponaugle, who said he threw out letter of 9/15 believing that it was incorrectly forwarded to him; Sponaugle gave me numbers for Keith Everett and Joe DiBello (group leaders for environmental studies group for region); I faxed 9/15 letter to Everett and DiBello on 9/23/97.
-9/26/97: spoke w/Keith Everett just got in after being out 1 1/2 weeks said he didn't think that Land Resources would have interest in the area cited to in letter, but is checking with Cynthia Wilkerson who will be calling us to confirm.
+9/26/97: spoke w/Keith Everett just got in after being out 1 4 weeks said he didn't think that Land Resources would have interest in the area cited to in letter, but is checking with Cynthia Wilkerson who will be calling us to confirm.
 If no call, call her at (215) 597-1570.
 No call as of 9/29/97.
 9/29/97: I called Wilkerson and left message on machine that if no response by Tues am 9/30/97, will assume no objection.
 9/30/97: received message from Wilkerson that "there are no National Park sites or National Natural Landmark sites which we are concerned about in this area.
 However, there are several parks and recreation areas that have received grant funds under the Land and Water Conservation Fund Program.
-The Park Service is responsible for monitoring conditions around those sites assisted by the Land and Water Conservation Fund Program."
-Wilkerson voiced "caution, but not objection" regarding the impact of the B&F request on these sites.
+The Park Service is responsible for monitoring conditions around those sites assisted by the Land and Water Conservation Fund the B&P request on these sites.